Alamo Object Model File Format

 one 'vertex buffer' chunk (type

-chunk.
+0x10001chunk.
 Note however, that although there is space for 4 bone-indices, only the first is every used.
 Therefore, boneWeights is always [1, 0, 0, 0].
-These bone indices are indices into the animation mapping array (chunk0x10006
+These bone indices are indices into the animation mapping array (chunk0x10006). -

 zero or one 'animation mapping' chunk (type